spotlightpa/poor-richard/content/news/2022-05-27-SPLBULOSS.md

 He said rank-and-file Republicans need to “recognize that there are significant consequences when they say one thing and do another.”

-{{<picture src="external/sqyfh11f5gyg5ma4ze2hcxqhd0.jpeg" description="One likely conservative target is the University of Pittsburgh, which received $154 million in state support last year, most of the money earmarked to help keep in-state students’ tuition low." caption="One likely conservative target is the University of Pittsburgh, which received $154 million in state support last year, most of the money earmarked to help keep in-state students’ tuition low." credit="Gene J. Puskar / AP">}}

 ## A possible target

 Even before the primary, some were taking note of Knepper’s warning.